manoa-fixed/manoa-fixed.github.io/index.md

 ## Community Feedback

+We have interviewed several Manoa students as well as a faculty member to gain insight on our app.
+They offered constructive criticism on how the app could be improved, as well as what they liked and disliked about the app in general.

 ### Spencer Young (EE Student)
 * Move the submit button to the right side
 * Make the edit link into an icon and have it next to the trash can icon